-- B. Sin Question.
+Sin Question

 Those who believe in unlimited atonement claim that the issue with the unsaved man is no longer the sin question but the Son question.
 The Son has died for every sin of mankind and now unbelievers should not be concerned about sin but about the Son.
 However, the Bible states that sin is still very much an issue.
-"I said therefore to you, that you shall die in your sins; for unless you believe that I am He, you shall die in your sins."
+"I told you that you would die in your sins; if you do not believe that I am [the one I claim to be], you will indeed die in your sins."
 (John 8:24).
 Men will die in their sins and be judged for all eternity because they have no Savior who substituted for their sins.
-Substitution for sin is found only in Christ. - C. Payment for Sin.
+Substitution for sin is found only in Christ.

+Payment for Sin

 Would God be just in demanding a payment for a debt twice?
 Christ did pay the debt for sin.
-If He paid the debt for every human being, then some men (rejecters of Christ) will pay the debt a second time by suffering in hell.
-This would make God unjust to demand-a debt be paid twice. - D. Men in Hell.
+If He paid the debt for every human being, then some men (rejectors of Christ) will pay the debt a second time by suffering in hell.
+This would make God unjust to demand a debt be paid twice.

+So in the end, if He died and paid the actual penalty for the sins of all people who ever lived, then hell would be double jeopardy.
+Then how could you send people to hell when their sins have been paid for?
+So you can't really have a complete expiation of the sins of everybody, or you are going to end up as a Universalist.
+So in reality, Christ actually expiated the sins of those who believe.
+(John MacArthur, Jr., Pastor of Grace Community Church in Panorama City, California)

+Men in Hell

 We must conclude if we believe in unlimited atonement that men are in hell today for whom Christ died.
 This would make the death of Christ ineffective in keeping men out of hell.
 If His death could not keep the unbeliever out of hell, then how does the true Christian know His death will keep him out of hell?
-It seems as though Christ died in vain if men are in hell for whom He died. - E. Power of the Atonement.
-Those who believe in unlimited atonement accuse particular redemptionists of lowering the value of the Cross.
+It seems as though Christ died in vain if men are in hell for whom He died.

+Power of the Atonement

+Those who believe in unlimited atonement accuse those who believe in particular redemption of lowering the value of the Cross.
 They say the glories and the power of the Cross are minimized if Christ did not die for all men.
-These are idle words because the unlimited redemptionist is guilty of a far more serious error than a limited redemptionist.
-Those who believe in limited atonement limit the extent of the atonement, but the unlimited redemptionist limits the power of the atonement.
-The Cross was powerless to save all men because all men are obviously not saved.
-An unlimited atonement does not magnify the merit and worth of Christ's death; it cheapens it, for it makes Christ's death powerless.
-Charles Spurgeon gives us good logic when it comes to the extent of the atonement.
+These are idle words, because those who hold to the unlimited redemption view are guilty of a far more serious error than those who believe in limited atonement.
+Those who believe in limited atonement limit the extent of the atonement, but the unlimited atonement view limits the power of the atonement.
+They believe the Cross was powerless to save all men because all men are obviously not saved.
+An view of unlimited atonement does not magnify the merit and worth of Christ's death; it cheapens it, for it makes Christ's death powerless.
+Charles Spurgeon gives us a good logic when it comes to the extent of the atonement.